ibruthecreator/Commerce-Saliency/README.md

 ## Create quick promotional images for the products your selling

 ### Overview
-An intuitive app that allows you to quickly take pictures of your products wherever you are, intelligently crop it using a ML saliency model [repo for backend can be found here](https://github.com/ibruthecreator/saliency-backend), add text and then export.
+An intuitive app that allows you to quickly take pictures of your products wherever you are, intelligently crop it using a ML saliency model, add text and then export.

+If you're interested in how the server works, visit the [backend repo.](https://github.com/ibruthecreator/saliency-backend)

 ### Demo
 ![First demo](./demos/demo1.gif "First Demo")